 1 2 3 4 5 6

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16

 The first element of the

-and add our required access details.
+The second element is our required admin access details.
 In my case a special role

-When ready, get a copy of your cluster config then update the cluster:
+When ready, get a copy of your cluster config with your new TEMP profile, then update the cluster: